FRENSIE/FRENSIE/README.md

 **Advanced:**

 1. download the [HDF5 1.8.13 source](https://www.hdfgroup.org/downloads/hdf5/source-code/)
+2. create a directory for HDF5 (e.g. software/hdf5): `mkdir /software/hdf5`
-2. move the hdf5-1.8.13.tar.gz file to the hdf5 directory (e.g. software/hdf5)
+3. move the `hdf5-1.8.13.tar.gz` file to the hdf5 directory: `mv hdf5-1.8.13.tar.gz /path-to/hdf5`
-3. move to the hdf5 directory
+4. move to the hdf5 directory: `cd /path-to/hdf5`
-4. extract the files from the tar file with `tar -xvf hdf5-1.8.13.tar.gz`
+5. extract the files from the tar file with `tar -xvf hdf5-1.8.13.tar.gz`
-5. make a symbolic link to the new directory: `ln -s hdf5-1.8.13 src`
+6. make a symbolic link to the new directory: `ln -s hdf5-1.8.13 src`
-6. create a build directory: `mkdir build`
+7. create a build directory: `mkdir build`
-7. move to the build directory (e.g. software/hdf5/build)
+8. move to the build directory (e.g. software/hdf5/build): `cd /hdf5/build`
-10. run `../src/configure --enable-optimized --enable-shared --enable-cxx --enable-hl ----enable-build-mode=production --prefix=absolute-path-to_software/hdf5`
+9. run `../src/configure --enable-optimized --enable-shared --enable-cxx --enable-hl ----enable-build-mode=production --prefix=absolute-path-to_software/hdf5`
-11. launch the build of HDF5 with `make -j n`, where n is the number of threads to use while building
+10. launch the build of HDF5 with `make -j n`, where n is the number of threads to use while building
-12. test the build with `make test`
+11. test the build with `make test`
-13. install HDF5 with `make install`
+12. install HDF5 with `make install`
-14. add the following line to the .bashrc file: `export PATH=absolute-path-to_software/hdf5/bin:$PATH`
+13. add the following line to the .bashrc file: `export PATH=absolute-path-to_software/hdf5/bin:$PATH`
-15. add the following line to the .bashrc file: `export LD_LIBRARY_PATH=absolute-path-to_software/hdf5/lib:$LD_LIBRARY_PATH`
+14. add the following line to the .bashrc file: `export LD_LIBRARY_PATH=absolute-path-to_software/hdf5/lib:$LD_LIBRARY_PATH`
-16. run `exec bash`
+15. run `exec bash`

 ### Building Python and NumPy
 1. run `sudo apt-get install python python-dev python-numpy`